intel-analytics/ipex-llm/README.md

 ---

-# 💫 Intel® LLM library for PyTorch*
+# 💫 Intel® LLM Library for PyTorch*
 **`IPEX-LLM`** is a PyTorch library for running **LLM** on Intel CPU and GPU *(e.g., local PC with iGPU, discrete GPU such as Arc, Flex and Max)* with very low latency[^1].
 > [!NOTE]
 > - *It is built on top of the excellent work of **`llama.cpp`**, **`transformers`**, **`bitsandbytes`**, **`vLLM`**, **`qlora`**, **`AutoGPTQ`**, **`AutoAWQ`**, etc.*